chrikoch/raspi-autoupdate/README.md

     PUSHBULLET_DEVICE="42"
     NOTIFY_TITLE_PREFIX="`hostname` update"

 As you might have noticed, the config file is also a bash script.
-So you can you every kind of scripting you want to, to fill the parameters.
+So you can run every kind of scripting you want to, to fill the parameters.

 - PUSHBULLET\_TOKEN
   - This is the pushbullet access token.
 Create yours at the pushbullet [account page](https://www.pushbullet.com/#settings/account).
 - PUSHBULLET\_DEVICE
   - The iden of the pushbullet device you want to get notified.
 See below for instructions on how to obtain this.
 - NOTIFY\_TITLE\_PREFIX
   - Every message to your pushbullet device has a title.
 This is the prefix of the title.

 ## obtain pushbullet device iden ##
 Simply run